lewis-ferguson/bucket_list_travels_solo_project/readme.md

-The website was made using HTML, CSS and Python(with flask and SQLAlchemy).
+The website was made using HTML, CSS and Python(with flask ,SQLAlchemy and PostgreSQL).
 To run this project, you will need to install SQLAlchemy and Migrate.
 In the terminal:
 ```pip3 install flask-sqlalchemy```